geeknees/talknote_rb/README.md

 **⚠️ Important Notes for CSV Export:**
 - **API rate limit warning**: Export operations are constrained by API rate limits (500 requests per 24 hours per user)
 - Large numbers of conversations may consume significant API quota and take time to export
-- The export process includes minimal rate limiting delays (0.1 second between each conversation) to maintain good performance while respecting API limits
+- **You must implement appropriate rate limiting delays** between requests to avoid hitting API limits
 - **If the process stops unexpectedly**, wait some time before re-running to avoid further rate limiting
 - Each API call is logged with progress indicators to track export status
 - Export can be interrupted with Ctrl+C and resumed later